 The Long Friday is the true story of 12 hours that sparked a revolution.

 This story jumped off the page one day as I was leafing through Lonely Planet’s Guide to Iceland.
 I couldn’t wait to watch the documentary that someone had surely made about this historic moment.
-But it didn’t exist – which surprised but didn’t shock me, since during years as an Executive Producer at PBS, I saw how often women’s stories are framed out of the picture.
-But I also saw how – when they are told – these stories can make such a difference.
-This is one of those “you can’t make it up” stories of women’s heroism that cries out to be told – and quickly, since with 40+ years ticking away, there’s no time to waste to capture the vivid memories of Iceland’s feminist pioneers.
+But it didn’t exist – which surprised but didn’t shock me, since during years as an Executive Producer at PBS, I saw how often women’s narratives are framed out of the picture.
+But I also saw how – when they are told – these stories can make a difference.
+This is one of those “you can’t make it up” tales of women’s heroism that cries out to be told – quickly, since with 40+ years ticking away, there’s no time to waste to record the vivid memories of Iceland’s feminist pioneers.

-The story resonates deeply for me because I grew up with a front-row seat at our own 1970s feminist movement and unfinished revolution.
-I was raised by a single mom, an advertising writer, who struggled to support us on half the wages her male colleagues earned for the same job.
-She became the first Director of Massachusetts’ NOW; and when I was in high school we lobbied together at the State House for passage of the ERA.
+This resonates deeply for me because I grew up with a front-row seat at our own 1970s feminist movement.
+I was raised by a single mom, an advertising copywriter, who supported us on half the wages her male colleagues earned for the same job.
+She became the first Director of Massachusetts’ NOW; when I was in high school we lobbied together at the State House to pass the ERA.

-Little did we know that at that very moment, the women of Iceland were dreaming up - and pulling off - a collective action that would catapult them right over our heads and straight to the forefront of today's fight for gender equality.
+Little did we know that at that very moment, Iceland’s women were dreaming up - and pulling off - a collective action that would catapult them right over our heads and straight to the forefront of today's fight for gender equality.

-It’s time for the world to hear their story.
+It’s time for the world to hear their story, in their own words.

 "We at Fork Films love this film and are proud to have come in with the first funding for an R&D grant.
 The Long Friday recounts one of those overlooked narratives about women’s collective heroism that will have enormous impact when it reaches a global audience through the powerful, moving and often hilarious words of the women who created and lived the historic day that revolutionized their society.
 It is especially timely in light of all that is going on with the reinvigorated women’s movement globally.
 But, timing is of the essence to capture some of the leaders who are 80+ to insure this story is not lost to future generations.